muratk5n/thirdwave/en/README.md

 WION: "Brazil's Jair Bolsonaro says he knows how the Russia-Ukraine war could be resolved..
 'The solution to this case would be like how Argentina's war with the UK ended in 1982'.
 Bolsonaro didn't provide any other details.

-The war began in April 1982 when Argentine troops landed on the British-controlled islands.
+[Falklands] war began in April 1982 when Argentine troops landed on the British-controlled islands.
 The naval task force was sent by Britain to retake them.
 Argentina surrendered two months later"

 ---